ashlynn-ward/100daysofcode/README.md

     Today, no new topics were covered, instead I worked on a larger project.
         There were some things that I learned though.
 First, I discovered that the continue function can be used in python to end an iteration of a loop.
 Second, I learned that although you cannot define variables without initializing them, you can define lists that are empty.
 Lastly, a small things that I noticed is that you cannot increment or decrement values using ++ or --
     Project completed - Hangman: this is a classic game of hangman.
 A random word is chosen from a prewritten list of words, and the user must guess letters in the word.
 If they guess a wrong letter, they lose a life, and after six lives, they lose the game.
+    Note - Today, I learned how to stage, commit, and push files to github, and I added all of my projects so far to my repo!

+Day 8 - May 6, 2025
+    Topics covered - Functions with parameters
+        Today's content was similar to day 6, but I used functions with parameters.
+One thing that is notable is the difference between Keyword Arguments and Positional Arguments.
+If you do not want to worry about the order in which arguments are passed to a function, you can label them by their parameter names.
+When keywords are not used, arguments are passed to the parameters in the order they are written.
+    Project completed - Caesar Cipher: this program prompts the user for a message and a shift number, then encodes of decodes the message using the Caesar cipher.
+One thing that is different about this program than others is that it continues to run until the user tells the program to stop.
+    Note - be careful when defining lists/variables in functions and loops.
+In this program, I create the encrypted_text and decrypted_text within functions, so they are not global.
+However, I accidentally created them within loops, so every time the loop ran, the string would be cleared.
+This was a difficult bug to find.

+Day 9 - May 7, 2025
+    Topics covered - dictionaries and nested data structures Today I learned about a brand new data structure: dictionaries.
+They remind me of lists of structures in C. I now know how to creat dictionaries, add key-value pairs, and access values by their keys.
+I also understand how to access values in nested dictionaries and lists.
+        One other function I learned about was system("clear") in the system module.
+This allows the program to clear the console.
+    Project completed - Blind Auction: this program allows users to hold a blind auction of however many bidders they would like.
+Each bidder is asked to enter their name and bid, then the console is cleared so the next bidder cannot see their info.
+At the end, the winner is revealed.